eidheim/Simple-Web-Server/README.md

 On Linux using g++: add `-pthread`

-Note: added `-lboost_thread` to make the json-example thread safe.
+Note: added `-lboost_filesystem` for the default_resource example, and `-lboost_thread` to make the json-example thread safe.
 Also added `-lboost_coroutine -lboost_context` to make synchronous and asynchronous flushing of response stream work.
 On some systems you might have to use postfix `-mt` to link to these libraries.

 You can now also compile using CMake and make: